 I guess there must be quite a market for used hybrids.
 A few hours after seeing it on the lot, on the return trip, it was already gone.

 If the new owner of my old car is out there, I hope that your new/used Prius serves you as well as it did me.
-And I hope that noise I was worried about was as minor as they told me it was.
+And I hope that the noise I was worried about was as minor as they told me it was.

 It was really not such a bad car.